sdoboli/lab0_CSC16/README.md

 	sudo apt install gdb

-9. Type cd /vagrant.
+9. Type: `cd /vagrant`.
 This folder is mapped onto your local CSC16 directory.
-Type ls -al to see its content.
+Type: `ls -al` to see its content.
 It will be the same content as CSC16 on your machine.
-Always type cd /vagrant when you start up your VM.
+Always type: `cd /vagrant` when you start up your VM.

 10. Create an account on github: https://docs.github.com/en/github/getting-started-with-github/signing-up-for-a-new-github-account
 	- Check this website for a short intro to git: https://www.earthdatascience.org/workshops/intro-version-control-git/basic-git-commands/
 12. Inside VM type:
+	'''

-	git config --global user.name "your name from github profile"

-	git config --global user.email "your email from github profile"
+	git config --global user.name "your name from github profile" git config --global user.email "your email from github profile"
+	'''
 12. Clone the github classroom repository locally in /vagrant folder:

 	a) Check that you are inside /vagrant folder: